 Best instant messaging app for teams

-Best for drag-and-drop task lists
+Best for building task lists with prioritization

 - Focus Booster

-Best productivity app for Mac users
+Best productivity app for end-to-end project management

 Best low-code automation capabilities

-- Accessibility: It is available on multiple operating systems?
+It is available on multiple operating systems?
 There are several Mac productivity apps out there that aren’t available on Android, such as Slite.
 However, we tried to stick with apps that are available across more devices.

-- Reporting: What kinds of reporting features does it include?
+What kinds of reporting features does it include?
 Can you track time spent on tasks, compare productivity over time, or use analytics to measure whether it’s actually producing good results for you?

-- Integrations: Does it integrate with some of the other best organization apps, best reminder apps, productivity tracker apps, etc?
+Does it integrate with some of the other best organization apps, best reminder apps, productivity tracker apps, etc?
 We look for apps that sync with other tools in order to automate as much of your task management as possible.

-How To Be Effective & Productive
+How To Be Effective & Productive - Using the Eisenhower Matrix

 Too often, we focus on productivity as a question of volume: how much am I making, and how quickly?
 To truly do impactful work, we have to reposition our thoughts on productivity: it’s actually about making better use of your time.